Scroll to content

 Forest School and Music - alternate Wednesdays (see rota below)

-For Forest School please ensure you have waterproofs to cover your PE clothes and wellies.
+For Forest School please ensure you have waterproofs to cover your clothes and wellies.

 Reading is such an important skill; it really unlocks all areas of the curriculum.
 We would ask parents to hear their child read at least three times a week (but ideally daily), 5-10 minutes an evening is all that is needed.
 As well as supporting your child read, it is also useful to ask questions and check your child’s understanding of the text.
 In class, will be practising a variety of comprehension (VIPERS) skills including: inferencing, predicting, explaining and retrieving.